Hubert Conway Rees: First World War

 Rees was serving with the 2nd Battalion of the Welsh Regiment by 12 August 1914, when it was sent to France shortly after the outbreak of the First World War.
 Rees and the unit fought in the Retreat from Mons and in the Chivy Valley during the First Battle of the Aisne.
 The battalion fought off several German assaults at Langemarck during the First Battle of Ypres on 21 October 1914.
 During this action Rees led a company of his battalion, under heavy fire, to support a unit of the South Wales Borderers which had come under German attack.
 Rees was awarded the Distinguished Service Order on 9 November for his actions in this engagement.

 On 31 October Rees and 600 men of his battalion were at the Gheluvelt Chateau when they came under sustained German attack.
 Although the attacks were repelled some 95% of the 1,200 men on the British side in that action were killed or wounded.
-Rees witnessed the death of the battalion commander, Lieutenant-Colonel C. B. Morland, in a shell explosion.
+Rees witnessed the death of the battalion commander, Lieutenant-Colonel C. B. Morland, brother of General Sir Thomas Morland, in a shell explosion.
 Rees later reported that a bullet had struck his rifle stock and another cut the strap of his water bottle.
 By the end of the day Rees' battalion had been reduced by casualties to just two officers (including Rees) and 25 other ranks.
-Despite having been the second-most junior captain in the battalion Rees assumed command of the unit, as well as the remnants of the 1st Battalion of the Queen's Royal Regiment (West Surrey).
+Despite having been the second-most junior captain in the battalion Rees assumed command of the unit, as well as the remnants of the 1st Battalion, Queen's Royal Regiment (West Surrey).
 Rees retained command of his battalion until 19 January 1915.
 On 1 December he was granted the temporary rank of major, whilst in this role.

 When a new commander was posted Rees requested a transfer to Britain, considering that his position under the new officer would be difficult as he was closely acquainted with the men and had built the unit up almost from nothing after the action at Gheluvelt Chateau.
 Rees was appointed to the brevet rank of major on 18 February 1915 in recognition of his service in the field and on 15 March he was seconded to the Royal Military College, Sandhurst.
-In April Rees was appointed as a staff officer to the 43rd (Wessex) Infantry Division and then, on 21 April, the 38th (Welsh) Infantry Division.
+In April Rees was appointed as a staff officer to the 43rd (Wessex) Division and then, on 21 April, the 38th (Welsh) Division.